 Her life might have turned out very differently.
 At the age of two, she and her siblings were taken from their drug-addicted mother and placed in foster care.
 Adopted by her grandfather and his wife, she was introduced to gymnastics during a day-care field trip at age six.
 Her talent was evident from the beginning, but in her first adult competitions, she suffered her share of mishaps.
 Only three weeks after a particularly disastrous showing, she won her first U.S. Championship, and two months later, a world title.
 Since then, she has not lost a meet, winning four national and three world championships.

 At the 2016 Olympics, she won four gold medals, one as a member of the women’s championship team, and three more in the all-around, vault and floor exercise categories.
 At the 2019 World Championship she won five more gold medals — placing first in balance beam, vault, floor exercise, all-around, and as a member of the wining team.
 These victories boosted her total number of medals in World Championship competition to a record-breaking 25, in addition to her Olympic gold.
-She is now the most decorated American gymnast of all time.
+She is now the most decorated competitive gymnast in history.